Why Travel For Dental?

 Whitening or Bleaching

-To have your teeth professionally whitened by a dentist, the dentist will apply a whitening gel to your teeth and then use a laser light to accelerate the bleaching process.
-The treatment generally takes 30 – 60 minutes and the results last about four months.
-The whitening treatment is painless and affordable for many people.
+A dentist can professionally bleach your teeth by applying a whitening solution to them.
+In addition, the dentist will use a laser light to speed up the process.
+The treatment takes between 30 and 60 minutes, while the results can last for approximately four months.
+For many, the whitening procedure is painless and affordable.

 Let us schedule this quick and easy treatment for you and send you on your way to a better smile!